zhukant/Karabiner-Numpad-Mode/README.md

 * Home Row is with Alt held down (word-by-word) starting on J
 * Bottom Row is with Command held down (Home, End, etc.) starting on M
 * Y is Delete-Forward, Spacebar is Backspace (alternate your thumbs for fast deleting), H deletes a word at a time and N deletes the entire row.

+Z Select Mode—hold down Shift and Z.
+* Must press both simultaneously; won't work if you cascade one after the other.
+* Same as Z Arrow Mode, except with Shift held down, so it will select text that it navigates over.
+* Same delete keys, except Y is Alt+Delete-Forward and will delete a word at a time.
+* Note: Cannot switch to Z Arrow Mode simply by releasing Shift.
+Must release both Shift and Z, then re-depress Z.

 ## Installation